ClarityNLP/ClarityNLP/docs/algorithms/size_measurement_finder.rst

-text         text of the complete measurement start        offset of the first character in the matching text end          offset of the final character in the matching text plus 1 temporality  indication of when the measurement occurred units        either mm, mm2, or mm3 condition    either 'RANGE' for numeric ranges, or 'EQUAL' for all others x            numeric value of first number
+text         text of the complete measurement start        offset of the first character in the matching text end          offset of the final character in the matching text plus 1 temporality  CURRENT or PREVIOUS, indicating when the measurement occurred units        either mm, mm2, or mm3 condition    either 'RANGE' for numeric ranges, or 'EQUAL' for all others x            numeric value of first number